Ips pini: Parental care

 The establishment of enduring pair bonds in pine engraver beetles is often associated with both male parental care and the assurance of paternity.
 Throughout the prolonged opposition period, males form lasting associations with females, engaging in the removal of frass as the females lay their eggs within the host tree's tissue.

-Two hypotheses were put to the test to explore the benefits of this behavior: firstly, that frass removal contributes to increased offspring production through a form of care, and secondly, that it plays a role in paternity assurance.
-However, field experiments involving the removal of males failed to provide evidence of their impact on offspring production across several measured parameters.
+A 1997 study led by Frances M. Lissemore, published in the journal Behavioral Ecology, tested two hypotheses regarding the benefits of this behavior for male Ips pini beetles: the first supposition suggested that frass removal contributes to increased offspring production through a form of care ("Paternal Care Hypothesis"); the alternative supposition posited it plays a role in paternity assurance by actively preventing other males from mating with females ("Paternity Assurance Hypothesis").

+Lissemore's field experiments involving the removal of males showed no evidence of their impact on offspring production across several measured parameters.
 In laboratory trials where virgin females were reciprocally mated with sterile and fertile males, a gradual increase in last-male paternity was observed over time.
 Additionally, field observations revealed that female pine engravers often retain sperm from prior matings when seeking entry into a male's breeding gallery.
-This observed pattern, coupled with the female's ability to store sperm, suggests that males must sustain prolonged access to mating opportunities with females to ensure higher paternity success.
-Furthermore, although duration of paternal care and male reproductive success are positively correlated, a size correlation is also uncovered: large males tend to leave their mates and brood much quicker than their smaller counterparts.
+This observed pattern, coupled with the female's ability to store sperm, was said to suggest that males must sustain prolonged access to mating opportunities with females to ensure higher paternity success.
+The study also assessed a size correlation of large males tending to leave their mates and brood much quicker than their smaller counterparts, despite the fact that the duration of paternal care and male reproductive success were positively correlated.

 Life cycle

 Life cycle stage identification

-The eggs laid by adult female I. pini are oblong, are approximately 1.0 millimeters in length and 0.5 millimeters in width, and have a distinctive white, pearl-like color.
+The eggs laid by adult female Ips pini are oblong, are approximately 1.0 mm in length and 0.5 mm in width, and have a distinctive white, pearl-like color.
 The larvae tend to curl up in C-shaped forms and are most clearly identified by their red-colored heads in contrast to their white bodies.
-As these larvae progress in their developmental stages, they grow approximately 3/16 in, demonstrating significant increase in size across their larval stage.
+As these larvae progress in their developmental stages, they grow approximately 3/16 in, demonstrating significant size increases across their larval stage.
 As the larvae mature into the pupal stage, they become a waxy-white color, which signifies a key phase in their transition towards adulthood.
 The pupae maintain a size that is comparatively similar to the adult beetles, indicating the nearing completion of their metamorphosis.